flatpickles/rad-tile/README.md

 -   deleting todo:

-    -   set base to min repeat of all tiles
     -   test with overlapping shapes
     -   unselect shape when mousing out // after timeout
     -   UI stuff (maybe just renaming mode to "Build")